ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 ~~~~
-{: #Fig-ICMPv6-down title='Example of ICMPv6 error message sent back to the End-Device'}
+{: #Fig-ICMPv6-down title='Example of ICMPv6 error message sent back to the Device'}

 {{Fig-ICMPv6-down}} illustrates this behavior. {{rfc4443}} states that the "ICMPv6 error message MUST include as much
 of the IPv6 offending (invoking) packet ... as possible".
 In order to comply with this requirement, if there is enough information in the incoming ICMPv6 message for the core SCHC C/D to
 identify the rule that has been used to uncompress the erroneous IPv6 packet, this Rule Id MUST be
-sent in the compressed ICMPv6 message to the End-Device.
+sent in the compressed ICMPv6 message to the Device.

 A SCHC rule is defined to compress the ICMPv6 header itself.

-# Ping management
+## Ping

-If a ping request is generated by an End-Device, then SCHC compression rules apply.
+If a ping request is generated by an Device, then SCHC compression rules apply.
 If the
-End-Device is the destination of the ping request, the default behavior is to avoid
+Device is the destination of the ping request, the default behavior is to avoid
 sending the ping request over the LPWAN.
 Three behaviors can be defined, with the code value
 being used to distinguish them:

-* code = 0, the SCHC C/D answers on the behalf of the End-Device if a rule regarding the
+* code = 0, the SCHC C/D answers on the behalf of the Device if a rule regarding the
-IPv6 address of the End-Device is found.
+IPv6 address of the Device is found.

 * code = 1, the SCHC C/D queries the NGW (or maintains a local database) and answers with
-the number of seconds since the End-Device last transmission.
+the number of seconds since the Device last transmission.

-* code =  2, the SCHC C/D compresses the ICMPv6 message and forwards it to the End-Device.
+* code =  2, the SCHC C/D compresses the ICMPv6 message and forwards it to the Device.

 ~~~~

-  End-Device      NGW     core SCHC C/D                 Internet Host
+     Device       NGW     core SCHC C/D                 Internet Host

        |           |            |    Echo request code=0     |
        |           |            |<---------------------------|